-This booklet is designed to give you information about partial or total mandibulectomy.
+This booklet is designed to give you information about partial or total maxillectomy without reconstruction.
 We hope it will answer some of the questions that you or those who care for you may have at this time.
 This booklet is not meant to replace the consultation between you and your medical team, but aims to help you understand more about what is discussed.
-If you have any concerns about your condition or treatment, please contact your surgeon or clinical nurse specialist (CNS).
+If you have any concerns about your illness or your treatment, please contact your surgeon or clinical nurse specialist (CNS).

-What is mandibulectomy?
+What is maxillectomy?

-A mandibulectomy is the surgical removal of part of the lower jaw.
-This may be used to remove cancer.
-Some healthy tissue around the edge of the tumour will also need to be removed to help reduce the risk of any cancer cells being left behind.
-How much of the lower jaw is removed depends on the size of the cancer and where it is.
-Removing part of the lower jaw may include some teeth.
-Some patients may have this operation recommended for treatment of osteo-radionecrosis, which is a rare side effect of radiotherapy.
-Although this leaflet discusses cancer treatment, these guidelines are also applicable for management of osteo-radionecrosis.

-The area removed is then replaced with either:
+A maxillectomy is the surgical removal of part or all of the upper jaw.
+This is to remove the cancer.
+Some healthy tissue around the edge of the tumour will also need to be removed, to help reduce the risk of any cancer cells being left behind.
+How much of the upper jaw is removed depends on the size of the cancer and where it is.
+Removing part of the upper jaw may include some teeth.
+The area removed is then replaced in one of the following ways:

-- a muscle and skin 'flap', or - a combination of metal plate, skin, muscle and/or bone 'flap'

-A free flap is a piece of tissue that is transferred from one part of your body, such as your leg, forearm or thigh to the lower jaw.
-Your plastic and reconstructive surgeon will tell you more about how this is done and explain the pros and cons of each type of flap.
+- making a special denture called an 'obturator' which fills the space left by the surgery, which is removed daily for cleaning - filling the space with a skin, muscle and/or bone 'free flap'.
+This is known as autologous reconstruction.
+'Free flap' is the name for the tissue that is transferred from one part of your body, such as your arm, back or leg to the jaw.
+Your plastic and reconstructive surgeon will explain how this is done and explain the pros and cons of each type of flap.
+There is a separate patient information leaflet to discuss maxillectomy with free flap reconstruction.